civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(2)** Paragraph 87(2)(qq.1) of the Act, as enacted by subsection (1), is replaced by the following:

-    for the purposes of sections 127.48 **and 127.49**, the new corporation is deemed to be the same corporation as, and a continuation of, each predecessor corporation;
+    for the purposes of sections 127.48 and 127.49, the new corporation is deemed to be the same corporation as, and a continuation of, each predecessor corporation;

   **(3)** Subsection (1) is deemed to have come into force immediately after the expiration of March 27, 2023.